 In our virtual teams training for example you need to make sure that the program you’re looking at actually focuses on the specific type of virtual team you’re interested in.
 The challenges of a global virtual team working across cultures and time zones will be very different to that of one that just operates across functions within a location.
 A generic off-the-shelf program is unlikely to meet your specific needs.

-When we attend training most of the cost is usually around travel, accommodation, multiple participant time and organisation.
+When we attend training most of the cost is usually around travel, accommodation, multiple participant time and organization.
 It’s critical that we make the best use of that valuable time.

 However, if we work with a training provider starting from a blank sheet of paper we are effectively paying them to learn on our behalf – this can get expensive.
 It can be tempting to work with a trusted supplier who works on another program for you, and for example, if they run a great presentation skills programme and understand your culture is feels like a lower risk to let them take on another program.
 However, is pretty unlikely that they will be experts in this new topic.
 You risk getting a well facilitated program that doesn’t reflect best practice or key content.